Where is the best place to save photos? How to store photos

 http://rebus-x.livejournal.com/908.html

-In short, the point is to develop something like "tags" yourself and write the whole thing with delimiters in the file name.
-You can’t imagine it easier (if you do not take into account the labor for distributing file names), when searching, there are solid advantages.
-Works great with folders.
+In short, the point is to develop something like “tags” yourself and write the whole thing with delimiters in the file name.
+It couldn’t be simpler (if you don’t take into account the labor involved in naming files), there are continuous advantages when searching.
+Pairs perfectly with folding into folders.

-I don't have too many photos, but I do the same with them.
-And this was invented in order to put the database of photo textures in order, with the aim of finding not only strictly defined ones, but also generally suitable for a particular case as quickly as possible.
-Perhaps someone will come in handy.
+I don’t have too many photographs, but I do the same with them.
+And this was invented in order to put the database of photo textures in order, with the goal of finding as quickly as possible not only strictly defined ones, but also generally suitable ones for a particular case.
+Perhaps it will be useful to someone.

-I myself use IPTC tags for photos, but this is for photos from 2010 only.
+I myself also use IPTC tags for photographs, but this is for photographs since 2010 only.
 I use these tags to search by keywords.

-Considering the volume of photos and their storage in raw and jpg (selected) formats, it will take a long time to rename them, which is not worth the time spent on it.
+Considering the volume of photos and their storage in raw and jpg (selected) formats, renaming them will take a long time, which is not worth the time spent on it.
 After all, I can always quickly find the folder I need and in the thumbnail view mode (Irfanview or standard Windows tools) find the photo I need.

-For documents, I use literate file names (close to your method) and storage in a structure that is convenient for me.
+For documents, I use proper file names (close to your method) and storage in a structure that is convenient for me.

 As an addition, I can offer a simple way to select and search for the most successful (significant) photographs.
-Inside each date and event folder, I create a folder with a conditional index!AAAAA in its name.
-In this folder, I place the most successful photos from the series and make a selection by transferring them from the main array.
+Inside each date and event folder, I create a folder with the conditional index!AAAAA in its name.
+In this folder I place the most successful photographs from the series and make a selection by transferring them from the main array.

-After the holidays, as a rule, the number of photos noticeably increases.
-When the weather is fine, it's easier to find shooting opportunities, as well as the time and desire.
+After the holidays, as a rule, the number of photographs increases noticeably.
+When the weather is beautiful outside, it is easier to find shooting opportunities, as well as time and desire.

-But what to do when you suddenly find that the phone's memory is already full, and there is not a single empty SD card for the camera.
+But what to do when you suddenly discover that the phone’s memory is already full, and there is not a single empty SD card for the camera.
 What to do?
-Of course backup.
-But, first sort your data.
+Of course, backup.
+But first, sort your data.

 These methods will differ depending on the reason you are filming.
-You can take photographs solely for pleasure - to preserve memories, process them and print them for an album, as well as professionally or as part of a side job.
+You can take photographs purely for pleasure - to preserve memories, process them and print them for an album, or professionally or as part of a side job.

-It's time for specific tips to help you organize your .
+It's time for specific tips that will help you organize your .

 File Cataloging